PopcornDeveloper/Openbox-Configuration-Manager/README.md

 # binder
-A little keybind configurator for Openbox.
+A little configurator for Openbox, written in Python.